zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 2. Select the Jira project to which the epics belong.
 3. Select the epics.
 You can search by its full key or summary.
 5. Click **Add** to link the selected epics to the initiative.
 6. If you need to link epics belonging to other apps to this initiative, repeat the steps from 2 to 5, until you link all the epics.
-You can add up to a maximum of 20 Jira initiatives.
+You can link up to a maximum of 20 Jira initiatives.

 Once an epic is added, you can view the following details of the epics that you linked to the initiative:

-* **Icon** - This is the icon of the Jira project that the epic belongs to.
+Project icon - This is the icon of the Jira project that the epic belongs to.
 * **Key** - This is the key of the added Jira epic, and clicking it will take you to the Jira page of this epic.
 * **Summary** - This is the summary of the added Jira epic.
 * **Assignee** - This shows the avatar of the the epic assignee.
 Hovering over will display their user name.
 * **Progress** - This shows the progress of the epic by displaying total and completed Jira stories.
-* **Remove button** - By clicking this x button, you can remove this Jira epic from your initiative.
+* Unlink button - By clicking **⨉**,, you can unlink this Jira epic from your initiative.

 Now you can proceed to [add planning information](#add-planning-information).